Sparse Graph Learning from Spatiotemporal Time Series: Experiments Details

-\paragraph{Traffic experiment} As reported in the paper, we use the same architecture and hyperparameters of the full graph model of~\citet{satorras2022multivariate}, except for the gating mechanism.
-We train the models for a maximum of $200$ epochs with Adam and an initial learning rate of $0.003$ and a multi-step scheduler (analogously to~\cite{satorras2022multivariate}.
-Note that we used an initial learning rate lower than the one used in~\cite{satorras2022multivariate} as we observed it was on average leading to better performance.
+As reported in the paper, we use the same architecture and hyperparameters of the full graph model of~\citet{satorras2022multivariate}, except for the gating mechanism which was removed for the graph-based baselines.
+We train the models for a maximum of $200$ epochs with Adam and an initial learning rate of $0.003$ and a multi-step scheduler (analogously to~\citet{satorras2022multivariate}.
+Note that we used an initial learning rate lower than the one used in~\citep{satorras2022multivariate} as we observed it was on average leading to better performance.
 In each epoch, we used $200$ mini-batches of size $64$ for all the model variations, except for the full-attention model for which --on PEMS-BAY-- we had to limit the batch size to $16$ due to GPU memory limitations.
 For the graph learning module, we used SNS with $K=30$ and $10$ dummy nodes.
 We also used a temperature $\tau=0.5$ to make the sampler more deterministic.
-During evaluation, we used the $\gso_0$ learned by the sampler to make test-time predictions.
+During evaluation, we used the $\gsofr$ to obtain test-time predictions.